apache/trafficserver/doc/developer-guide/api/functions/TSRemap.en.rst

 entry point.
 In this function, the remap plugin may examine and modify the HTTP transaction.

-:func:`TSRemapConfigReload` is called once for every remap plugin just before the remap configuration file (:file:`remap.config`) is reloaded.
+:func:`TSRemapConfigReload` is called once for every remap plugin immediately after a new configuration is successfully loaded and immediately before the new remap configuration becomes active.
 This is an optional entry point, which takes no arguments and has no return value.

 Generally speaking, calls to these functions are mutually exclusive.
 The exception is for functions which take an HTTP transaction as a parameter.
 Calls to these transaction-specific functions for different transactions are not necessarily mutually exclusive of each other.

+For further information, see :ref:`developer-plugins-remap`.

 Types
 =====